leoRoss/AutoCorrectTrie/README.txt

                      \
                       l ('hill', 2)

-Very rapidly finds all words in the tree within a specified edit distance of a query Distance =  of removals, additions, or character changes need to manipulate the word into the query
+It can very rapidly find all the words in the tree within a specified edit distance of a query string.
+    Edit Distance = # of edits need to manipulate the query into a word.
+    1 Edit = removing/adding a single character from query string OR changing a single character in the string to another character.

 HOW?

-A query (such as 'hikl') is pushed down the tree
+A query (such as 'hikl') is pushed down the tree.
-As we decend the tree, we edit the start of the query to match the chosen path Each traversal keeps track of the how many edits have been used so far When too many edits were used, that traversal ends
+As we decend the Trie, we edit the query as needed to match the path of the Trie we are decending.
+Each traversal keeps track of the how many edits have been used so far
-If we reach the end of a query and arrive at suggestion, we suggest it!
+    If a traversal has used too many edits, that traversal ends If we arrive at word and we have matched or edited ALL of the characters in the query, we suggest the word in the Trie!

 For example, if query = 'hikl', we could arrive at the "him"-node in multiple ways-